tskit-dev/msprime/docs/ancestry.md

 ### Coalescent time scales

-The ploidy argument also affects the time scales of coalescent models, in a similar way to {ref}`population size<sec_ancestry_demography>`.
+The ploidy argument also
+affects the time scale on which coalescence occurs, since it affects the total number of genomes in the population (see also {ref}`population size<sec_ancestry_demography>`).
 For example, consider the following two simulations, which are identical except for different ``ploidy`` values (note we use the {class}`.SampleSet` object to make